Skip to content

 Instead, promote beneficial insects and rely on the natural pest controland organic fertilizers.
 The latter include, for example Compost and plant manure.

-6. Set Up Safe Water Sources
+6. Set Up Water Sources for Wild Bees, Insects & More

 Building a bee drinking trough for wild bees